THESE COMPOSERS ARE SILENT WITHOUT

 Fred & Genie Crowe

-Gene Dixon &Tim Theriac
+Gene Dixon & Tim Theriac

 David Glenn & Laura Curtis

-Dale & La Dessa Smelcer
+La Dessa Smelcer

 GIFTS OF $100 TO $299